-Be sure to use the right steps and tools to do this to mitigate costly mistakes.
-This work isn’t difficult, but there is no doubt that you must use the best tools, such as use automatic wire strippers with built-in wire cutting tools, utility scissors, or wire cutting pliers.
+Be sure to use the right steps and tools to mitigate costly mistakes.
+This work isn’t difficult, but there is no doubt that you must use the best tools, such as use automatic wire strippers with built-in wire-cutting tools, utility scissors, or wire-cutting pliers.

 How should I cut the speaker wire?
 To cut a speaker wire before soldering, you should do the following:

 1. Insert it and slightly close the wire-cutting tool.